 LOSE YOURSELF TO STORIES

 So if you find a page-turner or show that gets you a bit obsessed, let it.
-You will be immersed in somebody else’s mind for a short time and possibly start thinking yourself differently.
+You will be immersed in somebody else’s mind for a short time and possibly start thinking about yourself differently.

 BE FRIENDS WITH YOUR FAMILY

-I am friends with all of my closest family members, but the secret to my success may be that they are 1000 kilometres away.
+I am friends with all my closest family members, but the secret to my success may be that they are 1000 kilometres away.
 Still, I think it is a worthwhile effort to try to understand them better.